Murphyyork/Lambda-Project/README.md

 ## Results

-In this project, we have achieved to write a basis for the λ-calculus, and therefore have layed a foundation for an abstract formal system.
-Three classes have been succesfully implemented (Variable, Abstraction and Application) and with it, the most important functions have been computed, namely the substitution and beta-reduction.
+In this project, we have achieved to write a basis for the λ-calculus, and therefore have established a basis for an abstract formal system.
+Three classes have been successfully implemented (Variable, Abstraction and Application) and with it, the most important functions have been computed, namely the substitution and beta-reduction.
 In addition, a fromString method has been added.
 In almost all trials, these functions have worked flawlessly, for very simple expressions as well as more advanced, nested expressions.
 Only the most complicated expressions, for example expressions consisting of more than five nested expressions, may not work flawlessly in our program.

 ## Conclusion and discussion

 In conclusion, with three basic classes and functions for substitution and reduction of expressions, we have computed the basis for a λ-calculus; a formal system that can take abstract expressions as input and convert them into or apply them on other expressions.
 However, our program does have some limitations.

-First of all, arithmetical and logical operators have not been added, so exact mathematics cannot yet be expressed in this λ-calculus.
-This would make a good next addition to the program; how such arithmetical and logical operators can be expressed in λ-terms, is described clearly in ["A Tutotrial Introduction to the Lambda Calculus"] by R. Rojas.
+First, arithmetical and logical operators have not been added, so exact mathematics cannot yet be expressed in this λ-calculus.
+This would make a good next addition to the program; how such arithmetical and logical operators can be expressed in λ-terms, is described clearly in ["A Tutorial Introduction to the Lambda Calculus"] by R. Rojas.

 Furthermore, as previously mentioned, λ-terms in which capture-avoiding substitution must take place more than once, will not have a correct output.
 This is very easily fixed: one can simply add more lines in which symbols are replaced not with "t", but with other symbols.
 There will, of course, always be some limit to the amount of capture-avoiding substitution one can do.